natwales/maya_joint_animation_json_exporter/README.md

 # maya_joint_animation_json_exporter
 Maya python script to export selected joint animations to a json file and example javascript file to run animations in AR Studio.

-NOTE: Rotation issues will occur if root joint orientation in maya is not zero'd out.
-Working on a fix.

 # usage

 Usage demo video here: https://vimeo.com/260300507